 The fish is great, but when you’re mostly eating white rice and dipping it in soy sauce, you’re getting lots of refined carbohydrates and sodium.
 Instead: Opt for more fish (sashimi), less white rice (or choose brown rice if it’s an option), and some vegetables on the side.
 Use soy sauce sparingly, and add flavour with wasabi.

 4. Gummy fruit snacks

 Any time “fruit juice concentrate” appears on the ingredient list, translate it to mean sugar.
 Isolating the sugar from fruit to make processed fruit-flavoured gummies is not the same as eating nutrient-rich, fibre-filled, fresh fruit.
-Instead: Opt for fresh fruit or real dried fruit, such as raisins, dates or prunes.
+Opt for real fresh fruit instead.

 5. Hazelnut-chocolate spread

 The health halo is about milk, cocoa and hazelnuts, but the ingredient list tells a different story: sugar and palm oil are the main ingredients, and neither is nutritious.
 If you compare a hazelnut-chocolate spread to chocolate frosting, you will see the same amounts of sugar and fat.
 Instead: Stick with peanut or almond butter.

 I don’t mean carrots and celery!
 I’m talking about those bags of fried or baked snacks — crunchy sticks made from corn flour and potato starch with a dusting of spinach or beet powder for colour.
 Yeah, those don’t count as vegetables.
 Instead: Try a platter of real vegetable sticks — cucumbers, peppers and carrots.